raymon-ai/raymon/CONTRIBUTING.md

 We use Numpy style for writing docstrings.
 We build library API docs with sphinx and publish it on github pages.

-Building the docs works by running `make github` from the `docsrc` folder.
+Generating the source for the library API docs is donce with `sphinx-apidoc raymon -o docsrc/libapi` Building the docs works by running `make github` from the `docsrc` folder.